optimovedevelopmobile/A/i/V1.2/swift/README.md

   pod 'OptimoveSDK'

 end

-target 'NotificationExtension' do
-  # Comment the next line if you're not using Swift and don't want to use dynamic frameworks
-  use_frameworks!

-  pod 'OptimoveNotificationServiceExtension'

-end
 ```

 2. `OptimoveSDK` relies on other modules as infrastructure, such as `Firebase`, so when you download `OptimoveSDK` you get the following frameworks: